 I loved to get such an intimate present.
 I found it funny, intelligent and brave.

 The experience made us think and research and we realized how necessary was to share the experience.
-The vulva, part of the body historically undermined and relegated to oblivion; an object of taboos, prejudices, ignorance and indifference because of a misogynist morality and consequently a totally false science, we decided to give it back its relevance.
+The vulva, part of the body historically undermined and relegated to oblivion; an object of taboos, prejudices, ignorance and indifference because of a misogynist morality and consequently a false science, we decided to give it back its relevance.

 Together we thought about doing a Do-It-Yourself Kit.